SCPC Resources & Guides

 Jump to RESOURCES BY TOPIC

 Start your search in the Manuscript Collections.
-SCPC has thousands of manuscript collections.
+The SCPC has thousands of these, all shown in The Full List of All Collections.
 They are referenced as DG (Document Group), or CDG (Collected Document Group).
-The CDGs also have an A or B suffix to designate whether the origin of those records is the United States (A), or abroad (B).
+The CDGs also have an A or B or C suffix to designate whether the origin of those records is the United States (A), or abroad (B), or multiple locations (C).
 Click here for a fuller explanation of manuscript designations.
-The Full List of All Collections is an alphabetized listing of every collection in the archive.
 The List of Major Collections shows the major document groups (DGs) for which the SCPC is the official repository.
-Where materials have been digitized, links are provided on both lists.
-The Peace Collection also has an extensive list of Subject Files.
-These files include topics, people, and themes that can result in new or unexpected research leads when utilized.
+Where materials have been digitized, links are provided on all lists.
+The Peace Collection also has an extensive collection of Subject Files, which include topics, people, and themes that can result in new or unexpected research leads when utilized.

 The Peace Collection has over 10,000 audio or visual recordings dating from the 1920s to date.
 Formats include motion picture film, VHS tape, audio cassette, phonograph record, reel to reel audio tape, and more.
 The A/V database has descriptions of the recordings.
 The great majority of these items are only available for viewing at the Peace Collection, and some are not available at all due to their format.
 However, the Peace Collection has recently begun digitizing portions of the A/V recordings and making them available via the Internet Archive, which can be found through the links below.